David William Bacon: Death and legacy

 In the summer of 1874, Bacon sailed with Archbishop John McCloskey to Europe for a visit to Rome.
 After Bacon fell ill during the voyage, he was admitted to the Naval Hospital at Brest, France, while McCloskey continued to Rome.
 Bacon spend the summer and fall in the hospital.

-For the return trip to New York in November, McCloskey had Bacon carried on board the ship from the hospital.
+For the return trip to New York in November 1874, McCloskey had Bacon carried on board the ship from the hospital.
 Gravely ill, David Bacon died on November 5, 1874, in a New York City hospital, several hours after the ship docked.
-The bronze altar of the Sacred Heart in St. Patrick's Cathedral in Manhattan was erected by Archbishop McCloskey in thanks for Bacon's life being spared until he got back to the United States.
+The bronze altar of the Sacred Heart in St. Patrick's Cathedral was erected by McCloskey in thanks for Bacon living until arriving back in the United States.